 Of all the day tours from Taipei City that I’ve booked, this day tour in Shiding District is hands-down my favorite.
 It’s laid-back and it’s perfect for those who like a more “authentic” experience, as the tour takes you to some amazing lake viewpoints and tea plantations as well as old historical streets that locals still go to.
 It’s also less crowded and less commercialized compared to more popular day tours such as the North Coast or Taichung.

 I booked this day tour via KKDay.
 The itinerary includes the Thousand Island Lake, Ba Gua Tea Plantation and Shiding Old Street.

-Shiding District is located about 30 km southeast of Taipei City.
+Shiding District is located about 30 km southeast of Taipei City, an hour away.
 It offers scenic natural attractions, the most famous of which is the Thousand Island Lake.